Introduction to addons

 Because both elements run in their own separate

 iframes, they use a communication channel to keep in sync.
-For example when you select a story in the Manager an event is dispatched across the channel notifying the Preview to render the story.
+For example, when you select a story in the Manager an event is dispatched across the channel notifying the Preview to render the story.

 Anatomy of an addon

 Storybook addons allow you to extend what's already possible with Storybook, everything from the user interface to the API.
-Each one classified into two broader categories.
+Each one is classified into two broader categories.

 UI-based addons focus on customizing Storybook's user interface to extend your development workflow.
 Examples of UI-based addons include: Controls, Docs and Accessibility.